-MBS item number (where used as a template for the proposed item) 56553 Category number Diagnostic Imaging Services Category description Insert category description here Proposed item descriptor examination of the colon to the caecum by Computed Tomography Colonography, for a patient: (a) following a positive faecal occult blood test; or (b) who has symptoms consistent with pathology of the colonic mucosa; or (c) with anaemia or iron deficiency; or (d) for whom diagnostic imaging has shown an abnormality of the colon; or (e) who is undergoing the first examination following surgery for colorectal cancer; or (f) who is undergoing pre-operative evaluation; or (g) for whom a repeat colonic evaluation is required due to inadequate bowel preparation for the patient's previous examination.
+Population/Intervention: MBS item number (where used as a template for the proposed item) 56553 Category number Diagnostic Imaging Services Category description Insert category description here Proposed item descriptor examination of the colon to the caecum by Computed Tomography Colonography, for a patient: (a) who is having anticoagulation therapy or has another comorbidity. (b) for whom a repeat colonic evaluation is required due to inadequate bowel preparation for the patient's previous examination. (c) who has had a previous incomplete colonoscopy.
 Proposed MBS fee 563.35 Indicate the overall cost per patient of providing the proposed health technology Current rebate covers the cost.
 Please specify any anticipated out of pocket expenses Bulk Bill incentive Provide any further details and explain CTC currently has a rebate and the remuneration is not the cause of underutilisation.
 CTC is not used appropriately due to the current stringent rebatable indications.